48 Facts About the Spix’s Macaw: Extinct in the Wild

 Survival Only in Captivity

 BirdLife International is a major conservation organization.
-It estimates that 60 to 80 Spix's macaws currently live in captivity.
+In 2018, it estimated that 60 to 80 Spix's macaws lived in captivity.
+In 2019, the Association for Threatened Parrots said that around 160 birds exist.
 When the bird was living in the wild, little research into its behaviour and ecology was performed.
 By the time scientists became interested in the macaws, their numbers were already very low.

 1. The scientific name of Spix’s macaw is Cyanopsitta spixii.
 Its common name begins with a capital letter because it’s derived from the name of a person.
 Johann Baptist von Spix was a German naturalist who hunted and collected one of the birds in Brazil in 1819.